ZSShen/MeltingPot/README.md

 With the configuration file prepared, we can run the engine like:
 For normal task, run `./engine/bin/release/cluster --conf ./engine/cluster.conf`.
-For memory debug, run `valgrind ./engine/bin/debug/cluster --conf ./engine/cluster.conf`
+For memory debug, use debug build and run `valgrind ./engine/bin/debug/cluster --conf ./engine/cluster.conf`.
 Note that if we apply valgrind for memory debugging, there will be a "still-reachable" alert in the summary report.
 This is due to the side effect provided by GLib.
 Essentially, the entire project source is memory safe :-).